How to build a marketplace app

 Mobile apps are developed with different languages than web backends.
 It’s pretty rare to find a full-stack developer who’d be capable of building both the mobile app and its backend.
 More often, the founding team consists of two developers: a backend developer and a mobile app developer.

-This is where Sharetribe can help – if you’re a mobile app developer, you can build a powerful mobile marketplace app and connect it to the Sharetribe backend with the Marketplace API – without ever touching the backend code.
+This is where Sharetribe can be of great help.
+Of you’re a mobile app developer, you can build a powerful mobile marketplace app and connect it to the Sharetribe backend with the Marketplace API—without ever touching the backend code.

 A screenshot of a Sharetribe sample marketplace Biketribe landing page design file in the Sketch app.